 Combination seats are a step-up from the forward-facing convertible seat.
 Most convertible seats profess to hold your child until 65 pounds.
 That is about 9 years old.
 However, most children become uncomfortable in them by age 6 or so.
 Combination seats are for toddlers who outgrow convertible seats early but do not have the maturity to use booster seats.
 As the name suggests, they combine a high-back booster seat with a 5-point harness.

-These seats normally have a wider flat base and a taller straight back support to accommodate your child.
+These seats normally have a wider flat base and taller straight-back support to accommodate your child.
 Normally, the back support will be extensible, and the 5-point harness can be removed when your child is mature enough.
 Then you can use the seat as a high-back booster.
 Your child can use this kind of combination seat from 45 pounds until 100 pounds or even 120 pounds in some cases.
 Again, be sure to confirm from your manual, when to switch from the 5-point harness to the car seatbelt.

 Booster seats differ from combination seats in that they do not have a 5-point harness.
 Therefore, your child uses the car seatbelt when on a booster seat.
 Booster seats convert between a high-back and backless seat.
 The back support is just a safety extra that can be removed if inconvenient or when traveling.